-Key skills created by teaching digital entrepreneurship course are acquired within education system, namely the focus on the formation of new digital competencies, attitudes, culture, abilities, thinking and visions (Figure 1.4).
-By analogy with the construction of the well-known Rubik's cube ("Magic Cube" by Hungarian sculptor Erno Rubik), we believe that the accelerated formation of the applicant, namely knowledge of digital entrepreneurship, is possible by achieving simultaneous harmonious relationships "digital science-digital education", "digital rules-digital traditions", "digital skills-digital maturity", "digital mentality-digital society", "digital intelligence-digital quality", "digital culture-digital competencies" (obtaining a square of facets of a cube of the same color and size) (Andrusiak et al., 2020).
+Key skills created by teaching digital entrepreneurship course are acquired within education system, namely the focus on the formation of new digital competencies, attitudes, culture, abilities, thinking and visions (Figure 3.1).
+By analogy with the construction of the well-known Rubik's cube ("Magic Cube" by Hungarian sculptor Erno Rubik), we believe that the accelerated formation of the applicant, namely knowledge of digital entrepreneurship, is possible by achieving simultaneous harmonious relationships "digital science - digital education", "digital rules - digital traditions", "digital skills - digital maturity", "digital mentality - digital society", "digital intelligence - digital quality", "digital culture - digital competencies" (obtaining a square of facets of a cube of the same color and size) (Andrusiak et al., 2020).
 Digital competence should also be seen as the ability to communicate and interact through the use of digital technologies within an effectively functioning ecosystem.
-Digital literacy as the ability to use and manage it.
+Digital literacy as the ability to search, filter various kinds of information and digital content; evaluate digital data, the ability to use and manage it.